uio-bmi/IN-BIOSx000/Curriculum/index.md

 ##### Variant Calling

-Genotype and SNP calling from next-generation sequencing data.
-Nielsen et al., Nature Reviews Genetics 2011.
+[Genotype and SNP calling from next-generation sequencing data](https://github.com/arvindsundaram/IN-BIOSx000/raw/2018/Curriculum/nrg2986.pdf) Nielsen et al., Nature Reviews Genetics 2011.
 This is a review paper that should be easily understandable once the student has taken the variant calling module.

-Exome sequencing identifies the cause of a mendelian disorder.
-Ng et al., Nature Genetics 2010.
+[Exome sequencing identifies the cause of a mendelian disorder](https://github.com/arvindsundaram/IN-BIOSx000/raw/2018/Curriculum/ng.499.pdf) Ng et al., Nature Genetics 2010.
 A paper reporting the first resolution of a mendelian disorder using exome capture.

 ##### Statistical genomics